Polynomial Neural Sheaf Diffusion: A Spectral Filtering Approach on Cellular Sheaves: Background and Related Works

-\textbf{Sheaf Neural Networks.} Cellular sheaf theory \cite{shepard1985cellular, curry2014sheaves} equips graphs with local feature spaces (stalks) and linear restriction/transport maps on edges, enabling transport-aware diffusion that can better handle heterophily than isotropic message passing.
-Sheaf Neural Networks, originally introduced using an hand-crafted sheaf with a single dimensionality in \cite{hansen2020sheaf} and further improved by allowing to learn the sheaf using a learnable parametric function \cite{bodnar2022neural}, demonstrated strong performance under heterophily and against oversmoothing, by instantiating diffusion on the sheaf Laplacian.
-Subsequent works explored attention on sheaves \cite{barbero2022sheaf_attentional}, learning the graph connection Laplacian directly from data and at preprocessing time \cite{barbero2022sheaf}, positional encoding based on sheaves \cite{he2023sheaf}, introducing non-linearities in the process \cite{zaghen2024nonlinear}, injecting joint diffusion biases \cite{caralt2024joint}, handling graph heterogeneity \cite{braithwaite2024heterogeneous}, extensions to sheaf hypergraphs \cite{duta2023sheaf, mule2025directional} and applications to recommendation systems \cite{purificato2023sheaf4rec} and federated learning settings \cite{nguyen2024sheaf}.
-This new research path highlight the modeling benefits of expressing alignment across incidences via learned transports.
+\textbf{Sheaf Neural Networks.} Cellular sheaf theory \cite{shepard1985cellular, curry2014sheaves} equips graphs with local feature spaces (stalks) and a linear map (restriction map) for each incident node-edge pair, enabling transport-aware diffusion that can better handle heterophily than isotropic message passing.
+SheafNNs, originally introduced using a hand-crafted sheaf with a single dimensionality in \cite{hansen2020sheaf} and further improved by learning the sheaf through a parametric function \cite{bodnar2022neural}, demonstrated strong performance under heterophily and against oversmoothing, by instantiating diffusion on the sheaf Laplacian.
+Subsequent works explored attention on sheaves \cite{barbero2022sheaf_attentional}, learning the graph connection Laplacian directly from data and at preprocessing time \cite{barbero2022sheaf}, sheaves-based positional encoding \cite{he2023sheaf}, introducing non-linearities in the process \cite{zaghen2024nonlinear}, handling graph heterogeneity \cite{braithwaite2024heterogeneous}, sheaf hypergraphs \cite{duta2023sheaf, mule2025directional} and directional extensions \cite{fiorini2025sheavesreloadeddirectionalawakening}, applications to recommendation systems \cite{purificato2023sheaf4rec} and federated learning settings \cite{nguyen2024sheaf}, and more general frameworks such as Copresheafs \cite{hajij2025copresheaftopologicalneuralnetworks}.

-\textbf{Spectral and Polynomial Graph Filters.} A large body of work designs filters in the spectrum of the graph Laplacian, from early spectral CNNs and graph wavelets \cite{bruna2013spectral,hammond2011wavelets,shuman2013emerging} to localized polynomial approximations that avoid explicit eigen-decompositions \cite{defferrard2016convolutional,kipf2016semi}.
-Chebyshev-style recurrences and related rational/polynomial filters (e.g., CayleyNets and ARMA layers) offer stable, scalable propagation and interpretable frequency responses \cite{levie2018cayleynets,bianchi2021graph}.
-Further developments include Lanczos-based filterpersonalized PageRank diffusion, and precomputed multi-hop schemes \cite{liao2019lanczosnet,klicpera2019predict,wu2019simplifying, rossi2020sign, chien2021adaptive}.
-These ideas established that multi-hop context and frequency selectivity can be achieved with sparse matrix–vector primitives instead of decompositions.
-Our work adopts this philosophy, but lifts it from the graph Laplacian to the \emph{sheaf} Laplacian.